Frequently Asked Questions

 Project grants are for specific activities carried out over a defined time period; for example, a one-year project to enroll eligible children in CHP+.

 General operating grants support an organization's day-to-day expenses to enable it to carry out its mission.
-We will make general operating grants only to organizations whose mission aligns with our vision and help us achieve one or more of our goals.
+We will make general operating grants only to organizations whose mission aligns with our mission and help us achieve one or more of our goals.

 5. What is the difference between a funding opportunity and the Special Projects Program?